Hiroki Yamada (footballer)

-Hiroki Yamada (山田 大記, Yamada Hiroki) is a Japanese footballer who plays as an attacking midfielder or a winger for Júbilo Iwata.
+Hiroki Yamada (山田 大記, Yamada Hiroki) is a Japanese former professional footballer who played as an attacking midfielder or a winger.

 Career

 In May 2017, following Karlsruher SC's relegation from the 2.
 Bundesliga in the 2017–18, Yamada announced his decision to leave the club ending a three-year spell there.

 In August 2017, he returned to Japan with Júbilo Iwata.